javiistacks/myTreasures/README.md

 ## Future Development

-The next phase of development will include cookies to keep track of the data of the users that are buying and selling heroku test....
+The next phase of development will include cookies to keep track of the data of the users that are buying and selling.
+We will also implement private messaging capability so that buyers and sellers are able to communicate with each other.
+Lastly, we will add a payment system so that transactions can be handled through the Shoe Inventory application.